zhenyu1311/AI-Self-Navigating-Ships-Thesis-Project-Undergrad/README.md

-This is the the partial code for my thesis.
+thesis code.
 A COLREGS-compliant multiship collision avoidance based on deep reinforcement learning.

 With the AI trained , the AI acting as ships will be able to avoid collision with other ships while travelling to their destination , while complying to sea regulations(COLREGS) at the same time.